-In 2017, we renewed our syndicated credit agreement giving us access to a \$1.0 billion committed credit facility.
-The agreement is fully committed for four years, expiring in 2021.
+In 2018, we renewed and upsized our syndicated credit agreement giving us access to a \$1.25 billion committed credit facility.
+The agreement is fully committed for four years, expiring in 2022.
 The credit facility is subject to a number of customary covenants and restrictions in order to maintain access to the funding commitments.
 This credit facility has been made available for general corporate purposes including financing ongoing working capital requirements, providing financing for construction capital, growth opportunities and for the repayment of outstanding borrowings.

 On July 24, 2017, TransAlta Renewables entered into a syndicated credit agreement giving it access to a \$500 million committed credit facility.
-The credit agreement is fully committed for four years, expiring in 2021.
+The credit agreement is fully committed for four years, expiring in 2022 with the 2018 renewal and extension.
 The credit facility is subject to a number of customary covenants and restrictions in order to maintain access to the funding commitments.
-For further information please see Note 21 of our audited consolidated financial statements for the year ended December 31, 2017, which financial statements are incorporated by reference herein.
+For further information please see Note 22 of our audited consolidated financial statements for the year ended December 31, 2018, which financial statements are incorporated by reference herein.
 Please also see "Documents Incorporated by Reference" in this AIF.